Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Operator Formalism and Supplement

-Supplemental identity is the direct formal analogy of Derrida's claim that identity is secured only by reference to a supplement whose fixity is itself deferred.
-The supplement is the projector $\Pi$; its fixity is $[\hat X,\Pi]=0$ for the privileged subset of operators; the deferral is that the operators outside the privileged subset do not preserve $\Pi$, so the choice of which subset is privileged is itself a frame-dependent commitment the system cannot validate from within.
+\begin{definition}[Supplemental identity] The triple $(\hat U,\hat D,\hat R)$ admits \emph{unconditional identity} if there exists a non-trivial $\Pi\in\operatorname{Comm}(\hat U)\cap\operatorname{Comm}(\hat D)\cap\operatorname{Comm}(\hat R)$.
+Otherwise its identity is \emph{supplemental}: the system coheres only under a frame treating some subset of $\{\hat U,\hat D,\hat R\}$ as unifying, with the remaining operators violating the unifying. \end{definition} Supplemental identity is the formal analogue of Derrida's claim that identity is secured only through a supplement that preserves the distinction by which a configuration is counted as the same system rather than a different one.
+In our case, the supplement is the projector $\Pi$.
+Its preservation relative to $\hat X$ is expressed via $[\hat X,\Pi]=0$.
+This role is distinct from $\hat R$ which represents the system as a structured whole. $\Pi$ selects the identity-bearing subspace whose preservation makes that represented whole count as the same system under modification by $\hat U$.
+Self-reference makes the dependence visible.
+A self-referential construction requires a separation between the signifying operation and the signified object: the operation must pick out what it signifies without collapsing into it.
+Algebraically, that separation is represented by a non-zero commutator between the signifying operator and the projector onto the signified configuration.
 This abstract dependence on a stabilising supplement becomes most transparent in simple cases of self-reference, where the distinction between an operation and what it acts upon must be held in place for the construction to make sense.
-The liar paradox provides the minimal setting in which to see what happens when this distinction is not sustained.
+The liar paradox provides a minimal setting in which to see what happens when this distinction is not sustained.